Brodie969/weather/README.md

 5. Start a local development server with your preferred method

 6. Go to localhost in your browser, and now your local weather is there!

+## More complex version coming soon, with live demo too!